MurkySoup/sova-scan/README.md

-# SOVA-SCAN - Ofuscated code detection script.
+# SOVA-SCAN - Obfuscated code detection script.

 This Bash script scans a target filesystem and builds a database of files with unusual properties that might indicate the presence of obfuscated code.
 Output is in the form of a MySQL flatfile for easy import and analysis.
 This script DOES NOT definitively identify or classify anything-- it's strictly an intelligence-gathering tool.